The Executive Committee

 CISWA President: Celia Cornwell

-With many years of experience in the international HE sector in Australia and overseas, Celia is keen to share her passion, knowledge and experience with others and believes CISWA is a way she can contribute to the continued development of highly skilled professionals in the international education sector.
+With many years of experience in the international higher education sector in Australia and overseas, Celia enjoys sharing her passion, knowledge and experience with others and believes CISWA is a way she can contribute to the continuing development of highly skilled professionals in the international education sector in Western Australia.

 CISWA Vice-President: Dr Kevin McKenna